Questions & Answers

 Q: How do you not blame him for ruining your life?

 Manson was a little man with a smile on his face to manipulate.
 His purpose was to deceive in order to use me to steal, kill and destroy.
 I don't blame him, because he couldn't have used me without my consent and cooperation.
-I made stupid choices.
+I made stupid choices, not considering the consequences.